Information security and cybersecurity

 Governance

-If has comprehensive information security and cybersecurity governance, including information security policies, standards, roles and responsibilities, defined controls, risk management, and reporting structures.
-The company’s Information Security Policy and Information Security Standards are aligned with the ISO 27001 standard and express the minimum requirements for information security and cybersecurity that are expected to be met by each If Group company and relevant partners and suppliers, which are regularly assessed for risks and compliance.
+Sampo Group has comprehensive information security and cybersecurity governance, including information security policies, standards, roles and responsibilities, defined controls, risk management, and reporting structures.
+The Group’s information security policies and standards are aligned with the ISO 27001 standard.
+Sampo Group performs regular risk analyses, conducts continuity planning, and has effective internal processes, high-quality systems, and infrastructure to ensure information security and cybersecurity preparedness.
+Sampo Group measures its performance regularly and is committed to continuous development.
+At Sampo Group, the requirements in relation to information security and cybersecurity are set and expected to be met by both internal and external stakeholders (e.g. relevant partners and suppliers, third-party data processors), which are regularly assessed for risks and compliance.
 Non-conformance may lead to disciplinary actions.

 Employee training